venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/pmic_esm_level_mode.md

 Reset: Setting ESM Delay2 error config to device transitions to RESET-MCU state Generating error from MCU to PMIC
 Error generated from MCU..
-All test Passed.
+All tests have Passed!!
 MCU will reset once reset ocuurs from PMIC
 \endcode